Would you like to know more about our plans for the future?

 Why is the TV Player Report being published in beta format?

-We are continuing to make developments that will turn the TV Player Report into an increasingly comprehensive picture of online TV viewing.
+There are three areas of continuing development that will turn the TV Player Report into an increasingly comprehensive picture of online TV viewing.

 BARB, with the research agency Kantar, is working with broadcasters to implement the analytics tag into more and more TV player platforms.
 This has to be done platform by platform.
 The report will include each platform as soon as its tagging implementation has been independently audited.

 The second area of ongoing development is identifying which programmes are being watched live.
 The analytics tag can determine when someone has chosen to use a TV player to watch a channel live, although it can’t access content IDs that identify which particular programme was on at the time.
-We therefore report live programmes by matching the timestamp of the viewing session to the programme logs for the channel being viewed.
-The next intended development is to report an aggregate figure for a programme whether viewed live or on-demand; this requires live programmes to have the same content IDs as on-demand ones.
+A process is being developed that matches the timestamp of the viewing session to the programme logs for the channel being viewed.

 Why are some broadcasters' platforms missing from the report?